 Medical science does not have all the answers about what causes migraines.
 A combination of environmental and genetic factors seem to be implicated.
 If you have a family history of migraines, you have a higher chance of having them.
 Studies reveal that people have up to 51% higher chance of showing symptoms associated with migraines, if they are closely related to someone who has them.

 Migraines can be triggered by certain stimuli.
 The triggers seems to vary from person to person.
 They can be associated with emotional states, such as anxiety, or caused by dietary factors.
 Psychological stress has been shown to play a big part in the mechanics of migraines and development of associated symptoms.
 Hormones, lighting and air quality have also been suggested as possible migraine causes.
 The causes and triggers vary from person to person.

 Can they be prevented?

 One way to try to prevent migraines is to identify your triggers and try to avoid them.
-Perhaps it is a certain food, or the stress you experience during specific situation.
+Perhaps it is a certain food, or the stress you experience during a specific situation.

-In order to reduce episodes of migraine, GP may ask you to keep a diary of the suspected aggravators, duration of the episode and the symptoms.
+In order to reduce episodes of migraine, your GP may ask you to keep a diary of the suspected aggravators, duration of the episode and the symptoms.
 Rest, relaxation and exercise can sometimes help to reduce the chances of having a migraine or other forms of headache.

 How do you treat them?